Chuck Gallagher

+Early life and education

+Gallagher was born in Baltimore, Maryland.
+In 1975, he enrolled at Appalachian State University and successfully earned a bachelor’s degree in Accounting in 1979 and a master's degree in accounting by 1989.
+During his collegiate years, Gallagher took part in various extracurricular activities and societies and was a dedicated member of Beta Alpha Psi.

 Career

-Gallagher serves as a chief operating officer for a national private company, American Funeral Financial, and served as a Senior Vice-President for a public company, Stewart Enterprises.
-He is also the President of Ethics Resource Group and SportsEthics.com.
+Gallagher serves as a chief operating officer for American Funeral Financial and served as a senior vice president for Stewart Enterprises.
+He is also the president of Ethics Resource Group and SportsEthics.com.

-At 26, Gallagher became the youngest tax partner in a regional CPA firm and was one of only three CPAs in the country asked to testify before the U.S. House Ways and Means Committee on a new employee benefits provision of the tax law.
-During that time he authored numerous articles for national publications and has developed several continuing professional education (CPE) seminars.
+At the age of 26, Gallagher became the youngest tax partner in a regional CPA firm and was one of only three CPAs in the country asked to testify before the U.S. House Ways and Means Committee on a new employee benefits provision of the tax law.
+During that time, he authored numerous articles for national publications and has developed several continuing professional education (CPE) seminars.

-In the middle of a rising career, Gallagher lost everything because he made some poor choices and has since rebuilt his career.
-Gallagher helps corporate employees and other audiences realize the ramifications of their ethical choices and works with firms in fraud prevention.
+Gallagher's career took a significant turn, leading to the loss of his professional standing as he was convicted of embezzlement and tax evasion in 1995.
+Currently, Gallagher helps corporate employees and other audiences realize the ramifications of their ethical choices and works with firms in fraud prevention.

-Background

-Gallagher is a graduate of Appalachian State University and is married with two sons.
-He has a wide variety of interests that includes acting in local productions, writing music, and participating in his church's music department.
-Gallagher is also an instrument-rated private pilot.